BSData/bsdata/README.md

 ## BSData Project ##

-BattleScribeData is a Java 8 web application designed to run on Google App Engine.
+BattleScribeDataWeb is the web application that serves BattleScribe data files from the various data repositories on GitHub.
+It is a Java 8 web application designed to run on Google App Engine.
 It is built and deployed using Maven 3.5.

-It consists of a Angular (JavaScript) front end and a RESTful (Jersey / JAX-RS) back end.
+It consists of an Angular (JavaScript) front end and a RESTful (Jersey / JAX-RS) back end.

 This guide is written from the perspective of a Netbeans IDE user running Windows, however you can use any IDE or toolset that supports Maven.

-It is assumed that you have some experience with the Java programming language (or are willing to learn it!).
+It is assumes that you have some experience with developing on Windows, or can translate the following to your operating system of choice.
+You should also have some knowledge of software development/programming using Java (or are willing to learn it!).

 ### Before You Start ###